vncsmyrnk/shell-utils/README.md

 ### Customization

-This project have [default scripts](https://github.com/vncsmyrnk/shell-utils/tree/main/defaults) but it is possible to add custom scripts but just adding more to `$HOME/.config/util/scripts`.
+This project have [default scripts](https://github.com/vncsmyrnk/shell-utils/tree/main/defaults) but it is possible to add custom scripts by just adding more to `$HOME/.config/util/scripts`.

 Scripts specific to other applications are located at [utils folder](https://github.com/vncsmyrnk/shell-utils/tree/main/utils).